TinaLiuGirl/powerapps-docs-pr/powerapps-docs/add-form.md

 ms.author: sharik

 ---
-# Show, edit, or add a record from a table in PowerApps
+# Show, edit, or add a record from a table in PowerApps Tina
 To show all fields in a record, add and configure a **[Display form](controls/control-form-detail.md)** control.
 To edit any field in a record (or to add a record) and save your changes back to a data source, add and configure an **[Edit form](controls/control-form-detail.md)** control.

 ## Prerequisites